bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 - development
 ---

-_Long Read - because anything shorter wouldn't be worth writing nor reading._
+_Long Read_

 2015 [has been said](http://www.bloomberg.com/news/articles/2015-12-08/why-2015-was-a-breakthrough-year-in-artificial-intelligence) to be the year of Artificial Intelligence.
 As a keen enthusiast, I am enthralled by all articles surrounding its progression.
-AI is a strange term, it is a label often only applied while there is some mysticism around the solution.
-Once it becomes a solved problem, however, it's no longer considered AI (.g. chess computer).
+AI is a strange term that is often only applied while there is  mysticism around the solution.
+However once a problem is solved, it's no longer considered AI (.g. chess computer).
 Minor point aside, it's clear to be the source of the next generation of software.

-I'd love to play a part in that generation and so I chose a problem and gave myself the challenge to solve it with some basic machine learning as an introduction.
-My challenge was to take [100,000 popular ecommerce sites](https://askhivemind.com/groups/ecommerce) and train a machine learning agent to categories them based on language and content type (for which I used the [Google Taxonomy](http://www.google.com/basepages/producttype/taxonomy.en-GB.txt) top level categories).
+I'd love to play a part in that generation and so I gave myself a challenge of taking over [100,000 popular ecommerce sites](https://askhivemind.com/groups/ecommerce) and training a machine learning agent to categorise them based on language and content type (for which I used the [Google Taxonomy](http://www.google.com/basepages/producttype/taxonomy.en-GB.txt)).

 This article is primarily an organisation of my thoughts and research so it will include the theory, sample code and optimisation challenges that I faced during implementation.